yotarok/bobbin/docs/index.rst

 Bobbin is a complemental tool for building training loop with Flax.
-This is not intended to be a full-scale framework, rather it is something you can partally import and use (for typically small experiments that don't require frameworks.)
+This is not intended to be a full-scale framework, rather it is something you can partially import and use (for typically small experiments that don't require frameworks.)

 Features